Ralitsa Doncheva is a Bulgarian artist - filmmaker based in Tio’tia:ke/ Montréal.

 Born and raised near the Black Sea in Bulgaria, Ralitsa holds a Bachelor of Arts in Film Production from the Mel Hoppenheim School of Cinema and a Master of Fine Arts from Concordia University.

-In her practice, she combines experimental analogue film traditions with ethnographic and poetic approaches.
-Drawing on tactile and improvisational processes, her Balkan roots and mythology, her films evoke shimmering worlds on the verge of disappearance.
+Drawing on experimental film traditions, her Balkan heritage and mythology, her films evoke shimmering worlds on the verge of disappearance.

-Originally from a small city near the Black Sea in Bulgaria, Ralitsa moved to Canada at the age of 18.
-She currently lives in Tio’tia:ke/ Montréal where she is actively involved in film and artistic communities.
-Her recent collaborations have been shown in galleries and museums such as Musée d'art de Joliette, the Foremen Art Gallery (Sherbrooke), the Musée d'Art Contemporain de Montréal and most presently at the Canadian Centre for Architecture.
+Her recent collaborations have been shown in galleries and museums such as Musée d'art de Joliette, the Foremen Art Gallery (Sherbrooke), the Musée d'Art Contemporain de Montréal and most recently at the Canadian Centre for Architecture.